Difference Between Provision and Reserve

 A reserve is a set of profits.
 It is set aside for a specified purpose.
 A capital reserve is the most frequent reserve, in which monies are cast aside to buy fixed assets.

 The board members separate funds from the company’s general operational costs by leaving aside a reserve.
-There is seldom any judicial limitation on the use of monies that have been “reserved,” hence there is no need for a reserve.
+There is seldom any judicial limitation on the use of monies that have been “reserved”; hence, the reserve is unnecessary.

 Instead, management merely makes a note of anticipated cash requirements and finances accordingly.